 - Measure out 250ml of double cream, and get it ready.

-- Add the icing sugar to the mix.
+- Add the 75g of icing sugar to the mix.
 I’d use a balloon whisk to combine this, but you can use a fork.
 It tends to stick on the bottom of the bowl so takes a bit of work to get it to thoroughly dissolve into the mixture.

 - Return to your electric mixer here.
-Slowly pour in the double cream as you have your electric mix on a low/medium setting.
+Slowly pour in the 250ml of double cream as you have your electric mix on a low/medium setting.
 Slowly get the cream to think a little bit until you have a light aerated mixture.